antonw-88/GICSP/study-topics.md

 - 800-82r3, Guide to Operational Technology (OT) Security.

 ## ISA/IEC 62443 STANDARDS
 These standards contain in-depth details.
 Since the material is quite extensive, going through the Quick Start Guide helps with gaining an understanding of how to approach the reading of the standards.
-The standards below are the ones I found to be most frequently referenced as relevant for the GICSP exam.
+The standards below are the ones I found to be most frequently referenced by industry professionals as being relevant for the GICSP exam.
+Additionally, in the 4-2 standard(p.14), it is stated that "the primary standards for system integrators are ISA‑62443‑2‑1 [5], ISA‑62443‑2‑4 [8], ISA‑62443‑3‑2 [10] and ISA‑62443‑3‑3".
+However, since the contents of 2-4 is more directed towards third-parties/service providers than operators, I didn't add it to the list.
 - Quick Start Guide: An Overview of the ISA/IEC 62443 Standards
 - 1-1, Terminology, concepts and models.
 While a good overview of various topics, the other standards provide more in-depth details.
 - 2-1, Establishing an industrial automation and control system security program.
 - 3-2, Security risk assessment for system design.
 - 3-3, System security requirements and security levels.
-- 4-1, Secure product development lifecycle requirements.
-- 4-2, Technical security requirements for IACS components.

 ## YOUTUBE CHANNELS:
 - [Getting Started in ICS/OT Cyber Security with Mike Holcomb](https://www.youtube.com/watch?v=CCIrntyqe64&list=PLOSJSv0hbPZAlINIh1HcB0L8AZcSPc80g).